 - Credit Risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
 Ratings are provided by various credit rating agencies and where applicable, indicate associated credit risk.
 The District follows State Statutes in regards to credit risk of investments.
-The District policy does not further limit investment choices. - Custodial Credit Risk for investments is the risk that, in the event of the failure of the counterparty to a transaction, a government will not be able to recover the value of investment or collateral securities that are in the possession of an outside party.
+The District policy does not further limit investment choices.
+All of the District's investments were covered by FDIC insurance, see Custodial Credit Risk below. - Custodial Credit Risk for investments is the risk that, in the event of the failure of the counterparty to a transaction, a government will not be able to recover the value of investment or collateral securities that are in the possession of an outside party.
 Investments in securities that are held by the District's broker-dealer include \$500,000 that is insured through the securities investor protection corporation (SIPC).
-The broker-dealer has provided additional protection by providing additional insurance.
-This insurance is subject to aggregate limits to all of the brokerdealer's accounts. - Concentration of Credit Risk.
+The broker-dealer has provided additional protection by providing additional insurance in the amount of \$5,212,885.
+This insurance is subject to aggregate limits to all of the broker-dealer's accounts. - Concentration of Credit Risk.
 This is the risk of loss attributed to the magnitude of a government's investment in a single issuer.
 The District places no limit on the amount that may be invested in any one issuer.
 Most of the investments held by the District are over the 5% credit concentration threshold.
 The District does not have a policy limiting concentration in one issuer. - Interest Rate Risk.
 This is the risk that changes in interest rates will adversely affect the fair value of an investment.
 The District does not have an investment policy to address interest rate risk.